theHardInGame/PYFGG/README.md

 ## Key Feature - GameActionSystem
 - A modular state machine for managing gameplay actions.
-- Currently implemeneted for the player, but designed to work for NPCs as well.
+- Currently implemented for the player, but designed to work for NPCs as well.
-- Makes it easy to add new actions without changing core logic.
+- Makes it easy to add new actions without modifying core logic.
 - Example actions in repository: Jump, Dash.

 ## How To Use GameActionSystem